LucasLudueno/arp-spoofing/README.md

 # Description

-This is a basic project that allows you to play and test the MITM technique of arp-spoofing
+This is a basic project that allows you to play and test the MITM technique: arp-spoofing

 # Execution